HarishKumar097/test-package/docs/Live/ManageLiveStreams.md

 # Method: deleteLiveStream()

 The `deleteLiveStream` method allows you to delete a live stream by its unique `streamId`.
-To remove a stream, provide the `streamId` of the stream you wish to delete.
-This method permanently deletes the live stream and all associated data.

 ### Parameter Details: